Many or all companies we feature compensate us. Compensation and editorial

 Before applying for a Parent PLUS Loan, your child should fill out the FAFSA and wait to receive their financial aid award letter to see what other aid they can get.

-Best private student loans for parents
+Best private parent student loans

 As such, private student loans for parents don’t offer the same protections or forgiveness options as federal PLUS Loans.
 Still, when you’ve exhausted your federal loan options, private student loans can help ease the tuition burden.
-We researched the best private student loans to determine which offer the best terms for parents.

 • Flexible repayment plans and terms